dburkart/check-sieve/README.md

 * Python >= 3.7
 * Python development headers (for testing)

+Additionally, if you want to generate a javascript library, you'll need emscripten installed.

 #### Compiling

 At the moment, there are three targets for this project: